 Jigsaw is the National Centre for Youth Mental Health.
 Their aim is to ensure that no young person feels alone, isolated or disconnected from others around them.
 They provide vital supports to young people with their mental health by working closely with communities across Ireland.
 They are the only mental health service in the country with an exclusive focus on 12-25 year olds and their services provide young people with a place that they can visit for free and confidential support from trained mental health professionals.

 Our Charity Work

-As we learnt more about the charity, from their visits to our 6 offices (thanks Sinead!) and our meetings with their Fundraising Manager (Justin), we realised that as well as fundraising, we could assist their service users with a lot of the daily challenges that we all face, such as how to upskill, how to prepare for an interview or how to compile a good CV.
+As we learned more about the charity, from their visits to our 6 offices (thanks Sinead!) and our meetings with their Fundraising Manager (Justin), we realised that as well as fundraising, we could assist their service users with a lot of the daily challenges that we all face, such as how to upskill, how to prepare for an interview or how to compile a good CV.